digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

   :start-after: -- APPLY_ELECTION_BEGIN
   :end-before: -- APPLY_ELECTION_END

-This create lifecycle effects, which can be claimed and settled in the usual way.
-This is described in :doc:`Getting Started: Lifecycling <../getting-started/lifecycling>`.
+This create lifecycle effects, which can be claimed and settled in the usual way (as described in :doc:`Getting Started: Lifecycling <../getting-started/lifecycling>`).

 How To Trade and Transfer a Generic Instrument
 **********************************************